By Jessica Madrazo, Hubport Group

 Reality #4: Language

 The Philippines is the widest English speaking country in Asia.
 Communicating with your staff is not a very big challenge.
 However, there still may be some obstacles faced with actual speaking.
-Although Filipinos understand, write, read and speaking English, listening to the language with all the works such as twangs and everyday expressions.
+Although Filipinos understand, write, read and speak English, listening to the language with all the works such as twangs and everyday expressions sometimes pose some challenges primarily because it is not their first language.

-There is no need to be all paranoid about this, and start speaking very slowly to your outsourcing staff.
-Ensuring that the message is understood would be enough.
+There is no need to be all paranoid about this.
+Just start by speaking very slowly to your outsourcing staff.
+By ensuring that the message is understood would be enough, you will find that his/her skills will greatly improve in a short period

 Reality #5: Culture and Language Combined